Castle Leod: Background

-The castle was granted to John of Killin, 10th Chief of Clan MacKenzie (1485–1561) after he fought at the Battle of Flodden.
+The castle was granted to John of Killin, 10th Chief of Clan MacKenzie after he fought at the Battle of Flodden in 1513.
 The castle was passed to his great-grandson Kenneth Mackenzie, 1st Lord Mackenzie of Kintail, who granted it in 1608 to his brother Sir Roderick "Rorie" Mackenzie.
 In 1605 Sir Roderick married Margaret MacLeod, heiress of Torquil MacLeod of Lewis, bringing her immense wealth into the family and also settling the feud between the MacLeods and the Mackenzies over the Barony of Coigach, which thus passed into the Mackenzie family.

 Castle history

 The castle is believed to have been built on the site of a very ancient Pictish fort from before the 12th century.
 The current castle is the result of work carried out in the early 17th century by Sir Roderick Mackenzie, the ancestor of the Earl of Cromartie.
 The castle has remained the seat of the Earls of Cromartie ever since.

 In 1746 George Mackenzie, 3rd Earl of Cromartie, forfeited the estate, following his support for the ill-fated 1745 Jacobite Uprising.
 The estates, but not the title, were restored to his son in 1784.
 The castle was reported to already be in a run-down state earlier in the same century, when the estate was badly debt-ridden.
-By 1814 it was described as "Quite a ruin... deserted except by crows", though this may have applied more to the upper upper floors.
+By 1814 it was described as "Quite a ruin... deserted except by crows", though this may have applied more to the upper floors.